V-YOP/krita-popup/README.md

 4. [X] multiple layout
 5. [X] Fixed item (always displayed at specific locations nomatter where the cursor is)
 6. Add Settings to popup (need to add a new class for handling popup's display)
-   1. [ ] when cursor is very close to last position when popup is showed, show popup at the old position
+   1. [ ] when cursor is very close to last position when popup is showed (or cursor is on a same item), show popup at the old position
    2. [ ] Add an "alive zone" (corresponding to "deadzone") to popup, limit the center's position
 7. [ ] documentation